The power of ritual

 - I am the love, the happiness, the warm hunger and lustful passion of a rich and giving life

-- I am the liberator of will, the light bringer and fulfiller of dreams
+- I am the liberator of will, the light bringer, the adventurer, and the fulfiller of dreams

 - I am the brave challenger who faces fear to stand and fight, to reap the glory of victory and the heroism and growth of valiant defeat, never at a loss

 - I celebrate in the joy, the sweetness, and the divine presence of every living moment in my life.

 - I am a champion

 - Concentrate on a final intention before falling asleep (Live abundantly)